learnk8s/learnk8s.io/_blog/kubernetes-chaos-spot-instance/index.md

 ### Maximum bid price (AWS only)

 While Azure’s Low Priority VM and Google Preemptible VMs have a fixed price, Spot instance prices are determined with a bidding process.
 As a user, you specify the maximum price per hour you are willing to pay.
 If AWS have enough spare VMs to serve everyone, everyone gets their instance at a low price.
-However, price will get higher as demand increases.
+However, the price will get higher as demand increases.

 Choosing the maximum bid price allows you to choose how much **reliability you are willing to trade in**.
 A **low bid** will ensure your **bill stays low** but will increase the **likelihood of losing a node**.
 A **high bid** (for example equal to the on-demand price) will **reduce node failures** but means you might pay the same as on-demand price, i.e. with no discount.